maniotrix/KarnAGT/backend/app_docs/CLOUD_DEPLOYMENT_GUIDE.md

 - ✅ Use staging environment for testing deployments
 - ✅ Keep secure backups of environment files
 - ✅ Trust the non-root security setup in all containers
+- ✅ **Configure Traefik properly** - Use unified networks and proper domain routing